Check out my MediaPost comic strip on the ad biz, which includes a fantastical tale of cyber espionage.

-See our Teachers page for highlights of our previous visits to schools around the country.
+See our Education page for highlights of our previous visits to schools around the country.

 And check out the 51 terrific reviews for Road to Revolution! on Amazon.
 It's so gratifying to read comments like, "Thus began my children's love of history."

-The co-author of Road to Revolution! and Fight For Freedom, Susan Champlin is a freelance writer-editor who has been on the staff of a number of magazines, including People magazine and Bon Appétit, for whom she has also edited three cookbooks.
-In addition to collaborating with Stan, Susan is also at work on a fourth cookbook.
+The co-author of Road to Revolution! and Fight For Freedom, Susan Champlin is a former freelance writer-editor who has recently received her Master's in Education with a focus on teaching students who are deaf or hard of hearing.
+She is an itinerant teacher in the Bronx.
+Previously, she has been on the staff of a number of magazines, including People and Bon Appétit, and has edited six cookbooks.
 She writes the blog "What Would Katharine Hepburn Do?" at http://wwkhd.blogspot.com.

 FIGHT FOR FREEDOM